Vargodl/DVwords-WeekenStrung/README.md

 On top of that, we had another fine VargoLADZ stream, with bhelgator and Donnie joining us.
 Topics included the "binary dichotomy" of binary vs non-binary, a bit on gender pronouns and sone MVP discussion (mine being about the power of social connectedness).
 A lot of pleasant and provocative banter was shared and volleyed across the virtual aisles and nets.

-Margie took Julie and Jaime (jus tconfirmed the spelling today) to Cambridge for sightseeing, shopping and luncheon (after a morning of lemon ricotta pancakes).
+Margie took Julie and Jaime (just confirmed the spelling today) to Cambridge for sightseeing, shopping and luncheon (after a morning of lemon ricotta pancakes).

 I just discovered this interesting book today: